MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/03b-create-object-detection-solution.md

 ---
 lab:
-  title: 'Explorar a detecção de objetos'
+  title: Explorar a detecção de objetos
 ---

 # <a name="explore-object-detection"></a>Explorar a detecção de objetos